-The principal disadvantage of global earth models is that they contain little direct information about v_p in the mantle, but it is the regional P-wave travel times that are most needed for location.
-For this reason, most recent efforts to improve regional location capabilities have been based either on compilations of regional empirical phase path anomalies to be used directly to construct empirical travel time "correction surfaces" or on regional P-wave tomography.
-An understanding of the difficulties of these approaches identifies the role of global 3-D models in regional location.
+[69] The principal disadvantage of global Earth models is that they contain little direct information about $v_p$ in the mantle, but it is the regional P wave travel times that are most needed for location.
+For this reason, most recent efforts to improve regional location capabilities have been based either on compilations of regional empirical phase path anomalies to be used directly to construct empirical travel time "correction surfaces" or on regional P wave tomography.
+An understanding of the difficulties of these approaches identifies the role of global 3D models in regional location.

-First, our experience is that information of GT10 quality or better results only after strenuous efforts, and accrues only in isolated regions of the globe where reference events are available (e.g., from nuclear explosions or regions with outstanding local instrumentation).
-It is not likely, therefore, that empirically-derived regional correction surfaces can be developed from GT10 data bases in a general sense.
-It remains to be determined if empirical correction surfaces that derive from lower quality locations will be able to perform as well as existing 3-D earth models, such as CUB2.0_TH, over large, diverse, and widely dispersed regions.
+[70] First, our experience is that information of GT10 quality or better results only after strenuous efforts and accrues only in isolated regions of the globe where reference events are available (e.g., from nuclear explosions or regions with outstanding local instrumentation).
+It is therefore not likely that empirically derived regional correction surfaces can be developed from GT10 databases in a general sense.
+It remains to be determined if empirical correction surfaces that derive from lower-quality locations will be able to perform as well as existing 3D Earth models, such as CUB2.0\TH, over large, diverse, and widely dispersed regions.

-Second, it is also much more difficult to provide constraints on 3-D variations in v_p in the uppermost mantle directly than to constrain v_s variations, except in rare regions with exceptional station coverage and seismicity.
-P_n tomography typically yields 2-D surfaces of v_p in the uppermost mantle and provides little or no information about the vertical velocity gradient needed to predict the turning point of regionally propagating phases.
+[71] Second, it is also much more difficult to provide constraints on 3D variations in $v_p$ in the uppermost mantle directly than to constrain $v_s$ variations, except in rare regions with exceptional station coverage and seismicity. $P_n$ tomography typically yields 2D surfaces of $v_p$ in the uppermost mantle and provides little or no information about the vertical velocity gradient needed to predict the turning point of regionally propagating phases.
 As discussed above, accurate determination of the turning point is crucial to determine regional travel times.
-In addition, as Ritzwoller et al. [2002b] show, the absolute level of v_p in the uppermost mantle trades off with the station and event statics that are commonly introduced in P_n tomography.
-P_n tomography is, therefore, very good at diagnosing lateral variability in v_p in the uppermost mantle, and P_n tomographic maps have been shown by Ritzwoller et al. [2002b] to correlate well with uppermost mantle v_s models of Eurasia [Villaseñor et al., 2001].
-However, because absolute levels of v_p are poorly determined, it remains unclear how to assimilate the results from P_n tomography into 3-D models.
-This is exacerbated by the inhomogeneity of the P_n coverage and the fact that P_n is a very complicated phase, whose general characteristics exhibit substantial regional variation (e.g., number and location of triplications).
+In addition, as Ritzwoller et al. [2002b] show, the absolute level of $v_p$ in the uppermost mantle trades off with the station and event statics that are commonly introduced in $P_n$ tomography. $P_n$ tomography is therefore very good at diagnosing lateral variability in $v_p$ in the uppermost mantle, and $P_n$ tomographic maps have been shown by Ritzwoller et al. [2002b] to correlate well with uppermost mantle $v_s$ models of Eurasia [Villaseñor et al., 2001].
+However, because absolute levels of $v_p$ are poorly determined, it remains unclear how to assimilate the results from $P_n$ tomography into 3D models.
+This is exacerbated by the inhomogeneity of the $P_n$ coverage and by the fact that